 Your transcripts are considered “official” when a hard copy is requested from the appropriate institution’s Registrar either directly to the Graduate School or sent to you and incused unopened in your self-assembled application packet for mailing.

 What transcripts are required?
 I took a few post-graduate courses after I received my undergraduate degree, do I need to submit official transcripts for them as well?
 What about courses from a community college or summer school classes?

-We only require official transcripts from institutions where you recieved a degree (this is includes institutions you transfered credit from for these degrees, such as study abroad programs, etc).
-However, it is highly recommended that you submit hard copy of official transcripts of all work beyond secondary school - undergraduate coursework, graduate coursework, study abroad courses, community college courses, and non-degree courses.
+We only require official transcripts from institutions where you received a degree (this is includes institutions you transferred credit from for these degrees, such as study abroad programs, etc).
+However, it is highly recommended that you submit hard copy of official transcripts of all work beyond secondary school – undergraduate coursework, graduate coursework, study abroad courses, community college courses, and nondegree courses.
 If you are currently enrolled in a degree program, please submit your transcripts for the coursework you have already completed.
 After finishing the degree, please submit your final, official transcripts to the Graduate School.

 Prior graduate-level work is considered a good indicator by our Admissions Committee for how successful you will be in our graduate programs; and remember, if you do not include the information in your application, the Admissions Committee will not be able to use it to evaluate you as an applicant.

-I have a degree from a non-American university and my trascript is not in English.
+I have a degree from a non-American university and my transcript is not in English.
 What should I do?